-Born in Santiago do Cacém, a town in the Setúbal district, two hours from Lisbon, and currently based in London, Gonçalo Almeida won the award for Best Portuguese Horror Short Film at the 11th edition of MotelX, Lisbon’s International Horror Film Festival.
-On this interview, Gonçalo talks about his influences in filmmaking, what drives him to do his art, and the dreams and plans for the future.
+Born in Santiago do Cacém, a town in the Setúbal district two hours from Lisbon, and currently based in London, Gonçalo Almeida won the award for Best Portuguese Horror Short Film at the 11th edition of MotelX, Lisbon’s International Horror Film Festival.

-“I wanted to pursue a career in film and that’s where I want to be.
-When I was younger I never thought I would make movies one day.
-I always enjoyed drawing and so I chose graphic design as a career to try to have a profession, although I never liked it very much.”
+“I wanted to pursue a career in film, and that’s where I want to be.
+When I was younger, I never thought I would make movies one day.
+I always enjoyed drawing, so I chose graphic design to try to have a profession.
+However, I never liked it very much.”

 You left Santiago do Cacém for London to study at the London Film School.
 Was studying film in Portugal out of the question?